-Together, the status bar, caption bar, and navigation bar are called the system bars.
+The status bar, caption bar, and navigation bar are the system bars.
 They display important information such as battery level, the time, and notification alerts, and provide direct device interaction from anywhere.

-It's critical to take the prominence of system bars into account, whether you're designing UI for interactions with the Android OS, input methods, or other device capabilities.
+Always take the presence and prominence of system bars into account, whether you're designing layouts, input methods, or other device capabilities.

 Takeaways

-Include system bars when designing your app.
+Include system bars in your layouts for different screen sizes and form factors.
 Account for UI safe zones, system interactions, input methods, display cutouts, status bars, caption bars, navigation bars, and other device capabilities.

 Keep the system status and navigation bars transparent or translucent and draw content behind these bars to go edge-to-edge.